datar/low-latency-system/index.md

     - [Notes of 2015 talk](https://github.com/major/redhat-summit-2015-notes/blob/master/2015-06-24/Performance%20Analysis%20and%20Tuning%20of%20Red%20Hat%20Enterprise%20Linux.md)

 ## System tuning guides from server vendors
-Server vendors have their own tuning guides.
-Generally, a tuning guide from server vendor contains similar sections which are hardware tuning, OS tuning, network tuning, benchmark test, etc. In a hardware tuning section, there would be some options about turning on high performance mode on a server.
+Server vendors have their tuning guides.
+Generally, a tuning guide from a server vendor contains similar sections which are hardware tuning, OS tuning, network tuning, benchmark test, etc. In a hardware tuning section, there would be some options about turning on high performance mode on a server.
 Some subtle differences would be in OS tuning section.

 ### HP
 - [Configuring and tuning HP ProLiant Servers for low-latency applications](https://support.hpe.com/hpsc/doc/public/display?docLocale=en_US&docId=emr_na-c01804533)
 This document updates when HP releases new sku.
 The latest version is 201710.

-- [HPE Trade and Match Server: HPE ProLiant XL1x0r Gen9 servers using Intel Xeon E5-1680 v3 processors](https://www.hpe.com/h20195/v2/getpdf.aspx/4AA6-6103ENW.pdf?ver=4.0) A solution which uses 1 overclocking CPU to get higher CPU frequency than dual socket servers.
+- [HPE Trade and Match Server: HPE ProLiant XL1x0r Gen9 servers using Intel Xeon E5-1680 v3 processors](https://www.hpe.com/h20195/v2/getpdf.aspx/4AA6-6103ENW.pdf?ver=4.0) A solution that uses 1 overclocking CPU to get higher CPU frequency than dual socket servers.

 - [HPE Gen10 Servers Intelligent System
 Tuning](https://support.hpe.com/hpsc/doc/public/display?docId=a00018313en_us) HP's new tech to remove jitters in G10 system.